Varve: Formation

 Varves form in a variety of marine and lacustrine depositional environments from seasonal variation in clastic, biological, and chemical sedimentary processes.

-The classic varve archetype is a light / dark coloured couplet deposited in a glacial lake.
-The light layer usually comprises a coarser laminaset, a group of conformable laminae, consisting of silt and fine sand deposited under higher energy conditions when meltwater introduces sediment load into the lake water.
-During winter months, when meltwater and associated suspended sediment input is reduced, and often when the lake surface freezes, fine clay-size sediment is deposited forming a dark coloured laminaset.
+The classic varve archetype is a light / dark coloured couplet deposited in a lake basin.
+During summer months, light laminae (thin layers) composed of silica and calcium carbonate are deposited.
+This is the consequence of dead phytoplankton, and other micro-organisms that create their skeletons or shells out of silica or calcium carbonate, falling to the lake bottom.
+This process of the precipitation and deposition of dead micro-organisms out of the water column is restricted to warm months when productivity (ecology) is high.
+The corresponding dark colored layers are composed of organic matter and fine sediment particles transported and deposited during spring freshets as a result of winter snowmelt.
+The alternation of these two distinct layers allows for high-precision dating of sediment profiles, for each couplet is equivalent to one year.

 In addition to seasonal variation of sedimentary processes and deposition, varve formation requires the absence of bioturbation.
 Consequently, varves commonly form under anoxic conditions.

 A well-known marine example of varved sediments are those found in the Santa Barbara basin, off California.
 Another long record of varved sediments is the palaeo-lacustrine record of the Piànico–Sèllere Basin (southern Alps).
 Here, the detrital layer part of each varve was used as a proxy for 771 palaeofloods which occurred over a period of 9.3 thousand years during an interglacial period in the Pleistocene.